CBD for Arthritis Pain: What You Should Know

 What to Look for When Shopping

 There is good reason to be a cautious shopper.
 CBD products are largely unregulated in the U.S. market.
 Independent testing has shown mislabeling and lack of quality control.
 The biggest issues are strength of CBD (significantly more or less than the label says), the presence of undeclared THC, and contamination with pesticides, metals and solvents.
+Here's what to look for:

 - Choose products made by companies that follow good manufacturing practices established by the FDA for pharmaceuticals or dietary supplements (a voluntary quality standard because CBD products are not federally regulated under either category) or required by the state where they are manufactured.